 Microsoft maintains a set of registry keys that indicate the installed .NET Framework versions and service packs.
 C# MVP Scott Dorman has posted a list comprising versions 1.0 through 4.0 (at the time of this writing) in this Stack Overflow thread.
 The required registry keys are quite similar for most .NET Framework versions except 1.0.
 We’ll ignore that version which has been obsoleted by 1.1 anyway.

-Version 4.5 is somewhat tricky since it installs as an in-place update for version 4.0 and reuses the exact same registry keys.
-The MSDN page How to: Determine Which .NET Framework Versions Are Installed suggests checking for the presence of
+Versions 4.5 and newer are somewhat tricky since they install as in-place updates for version 4.0 and reuse the exact same registry keys.
+The official MSDN page How to: Determine Which .NET Framework Versions Are Installed suggests checking for the presence of

 Release, so that’s what I’m doing below.
 An alternative would be to examine the